 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Golfers have a lot of preferences when it comes to the equipment they use.
+Golfers have a lot of preferences in the equipment they use.
 Some players only want a particular brand or model of putter or golf ball, for example.
 Others swear by their golf gloves.

-Although most golf gloves have a similar look, this is a piece of equipment you should choose carefully.
-Golf gloves have different design features and materials that affect their performance.
-However, with so many options available, how do you choose the best men’s golf glove for your game?
+Although most golf gloves have a similar look, this is a piece of equipment that you'll want to select with care.
+Golf gloves have different design features and materials that affect their performance and by extension your performance when you're out on the course.

 It’s important to select the correct size golf glove for your hand.
 If the golf glove is too large, it may wrinkle up around the fingers, potentially causing blisters.
 A large glove may slide around, too, limiting the effectiveness of your grip.
 On the other hand, a golf glove that is too small may tear.